✠ In the Name of the Father and of the Son and of the Holy Spirit ✠

 Lazarus found there in the Scriptures a man much like himself.
 Isaiah prophesies that the Christ is a man of sorrows and acquainted with grief, despised and rejected by men, one without any attractiveness that we should desire to be near Him.
 Jesus Himself said in the Psalms that He was surrounded by unbelieving dogs who mocked Him in His pain, who pierced His hands and His feet.
 And yet, Isaiah says, “He Himself took our infirmities and bore our sicknesses. . .
 And by His wounds we are healed.”
 The blood that flowed from those wounds cleansed us of our sin and bought our eternal healing, the restoration and resurrection of our bodies to glory on the Last Day.

 Those who are like the rich man refuse to believe this.
 They want a god who rewards people based on merit, and so they get what they deserve, the fire of hell.
 Abraham reminds us that even if someone like Lazarus were to rise from the dead, that wouldn’t cause anyone to believe who didn’t already believe Moses and the prophets.
-In fact, some have suggested that this Lazarus is the one that Jesus did raise from the dead right before Holy Week.
-That miracle caused the rich Pharisees and chief priests to plot Jesus’ death even more fervently.
+For Jesus did in fact raise Lazarus from the dead right before Holy Week.
+And yet that miracle didn’t cause the rich Pharisees and chief priests to believe; they only plotted Jesus’ death even more fervently.
 So beware of desiring miracles and signs, needing to see such things before you’ll believe.
 Miracles don’t create faith.
-If God gives them, they only confirm the faith that He has already worked through His Word and Spirit alone.
+For faith comes by hearing the Word of Christ.
+If God gives signs, they only confirm the faith that He has already worked through His Word and Spirit alone.

 Let us, rather, be like Lazarus in spirit–helpless, weak, dependent on the Lord, satisfied with no other food than what comes from His table, eating the crumbs of the Bread of Life that satisfy completely.
 And yes, let us be confident of heaven, but not because we think we deserve it or that we’ve earned it by our efforts–if you’re putting your faith in something inside of you, well, good luck with that.
 No let us be confident of heaven because of Christ alone and what He has done for us, how He has claimed each of us poor, miserable Lazaruses as His own by water and the word.
 And let us set our hearts on that Day when the angels will bear us home and we will be drawn to the Father’s side in Christ, there to bask forever in His goodness and love.